dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-20-To-fear-or-not-to-fear-AI.md

 > We meet new technology with cheers thoughts of utopia or doom and fears As with fire, writing, steel, mathematics with machines, relativity, AI, and genetics the benefits accumulate along with dangers barely understood So let us meet the future with respect and master it for good ~ James(@AwokeKnowing) Feb 21, 2019 https://twitter.com/AwokeKnowing/status/1098669337911615488

-Here is a small graphic of prominent figures and opinion of building AI,
+Here is a small graphic of prominent figures and opinion in building AI,

 [Image]